phucisstupid/dotflow/README.md

 ### 2. Install Script

+> This script will link `raycast` and `github-copilot` from `~/Documents/Personal/*` unless you choose to delete unnecessary files.
+These folders are stored there for convenience as Finder backs them up to iCloud.

 **Purpose:** Clones the dotfiles repository and sets up symbolic links to integrate the configurations into your system.

 **Usage:**